schadenfred/proscrypt-koans/README.md

 4. Git host -- Github.
 5. Containerization -- Docker

 Don't worry if you don't know what these things are.
-For now just understand that setting up your environment is one of the most difficult things developers have to do.
-If I could have you do this chapter later after building your confidence first, I would, but I can't.
+Just understand that setting up your mise is one of the most difficult things developers have to do.
+If I could have you do this chapter later, after first building your confidence first, I would.
+But I can't.

-## koan 1.1: Terminal or Console
+But you've got this.
+You can do it.

-If you've never used your terminal before, the terminal is to the developer what the light saber is to Darth Vader, what incognito mode is to the sex addict, and what jokes about how dumb, white, and racist all Trump voters are to Trevor Noah.
+## koan 1.1: Terminal

-When you've opened your terminal and see something like the [image](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) on the right side of this page, you're ready to move on.
+If you've never used your terminal before, it is to the developer what the light saber is to Darth Vader, what incognito mode is to the pornography addict, and what lecturing middle aged liberals about race is to Trevor Noah.
+Use one of these links to figure out how to open it, install it, or both.

 [Reflect for windows](https://duckduckgo.com/?q=how+do+open+terminal+on+windows&t=h_&ia=web)